-Custom Software Development vs Off-the-Shelf Solutions
+Custom Software Development vs Off the Shelf Solution

 Nearly all companies face this decision as they grow: To stick with off-the-shelf software or invest in custom software development.
 Increasing growth in business automation requires all organizations to face the “build or buy” dilemma.